AndrewFerkel/White-Paper/Abstract.md

 # Abstract
 I plan to research gun ownership among Americans.
 I will look at hunters and regular civilians.
-I have websites dedicated to survey gun owners, stockpile statistics on gun owners, reseaarch the relationship between gun ownership and crime, etc. I have also listed news reports of gun research and crime.
+I have websites dedicated to survey gun owners, stockpile statistics on gun owners, research the relationship between gun ownership and crime, etc. I have also listed news reports of gun research and crime.
 I'm not positive what exactly to write my white paper on, but i believe it will have something to do with gun ownership, hunting, and gun crime.
 These sources should cover this topic.